top of page

 Here’s the honest truth: the optional essay isn’t a bonus.
 It’s a tool for explanation—not expansion.

 In this blog, we’ll help you understand when to use the optional essay, what to include, and—more importantly—what to leave out.
-Because many strong applicants weaken their story by trying to say too much.
+Many strong applicants weaken their story by trying to say too much.

 MBA Optional Essay